SCWTCA ENDOWMENT, INC. –

 •2020 PLN Gene Testing – 2 vs 1

 Testing for variant alleles associated with a risk for PLN ("DNA test") was initially developed at Penn based on Drs.
 Littman and Henthorn's research.
 That research showed that a DNA variant occurred in each of two genes, NPHS1 and KIRREL2, that are next to each other in their position on dog chromosome 1, and that the presence of these two variants on both copies of chromosome 1 indicated significantly increased risk for developing PLN (Protein-Losing Nephropathy).
-In all Wheatens examined in the research study, these genes always showed the same patterns...
+Among the well over 4,000 Soft Coated Wheaten Terrier samples that Penn has analyzed since the test was introduced in 2012, there have been three (3) Wheaten terriers with results in which both genes had different genotypes, (for example 1-1 for NPHS1 and 1-2 for KIRREL2).
+In these cases, Penn reports the results more specifically, and discusses the ramifications of these results with the dog’s owner.

 •2020 AKC CHF Grant 02800: Defining the Effect of Genotype, Breed and Age on the Risk of Developing Canine Degenerative Myelopathy and Investigating the Molecular Mechanisms Underlying that Risk